devclubaf/website/README.md

 1. Clone this repository: `git clone https://github.com/devclubaf/website.git`
 2. Run `composer install`
+3. Install `node package manager` on your local machine: `https://nodejs.org/en`
-3. Run `npm install` to install the dependencies as defined in the package.json file.
+4. Run `npm install` to install the dependencies as defined in the package.json file.
-4. you can create `.env` by `cp .env.example .env` then add your db 	credential in it.
+5. you can create `.env` by `cp .env.example .env` then add your db 	credential in it.
-5. Run `php artisan key:generate` to generate a key for your app.
+6. Run `php artisan key:generate` to generate a key for your app.
-6. Run `php artisan migrate` to run the database migrations.
+7. Run `php artisan migrate` to run the database migrations.
-7. (optional) Set up Github authentication (see below).
+8. (optional) Set up Github authentication (see below).
-8. Run `composer serve` to Serve the application on the PHP development server.
+9. Run `composer serve` to Serve the application on the PHP development server.

 > You can now visit the app in your browser by visiting [http://127.0.0.1:8000](http://127.0.0.1:8000).